top of page

 I use my pen to write down my private keys and as a tool of freedom to bring Bitcoin's message to the world.

-The Great Print is an artist and a brand - Swissmade, that stands for everything that has to do with Bitcoin art.
-As an artist, I create Bitcoin pen drawings.
-A ballpoint pen can be a powerful, artistic tool that is often underestimated, just like Bitcoin as a tool of freedom that is underestimated by many people.
+The Great Print is both an artist and a Swiss-made brand that embodies everything related to Bitcoin art.
+As an artist, I specialize in creating detailed Bitcoin-themed pen drawings.
+The ballpoint pen, often overlooked, is a powerful artistic tool—much like Bitcoin, which many underestimate as a tool of freedom.

 Why a